APimenta4/HomeMaestro-Design-Patterns/README.md

 ## Project Management

-This project's management is centralized on the [Home Maestro Trello Board](https://trello.com/b/SKnU0Hi3/home-maestro).
+This project's management was centralized on the [Home Maestro Trello Board](https://trello.com/b/SKnU0Hi3/home-maestro).

 ## Installation

-# TODO: add mosquitto and python mosquitto package

 To install this project, follow these steps: